 I will complain about the puzzles that take place in zero gravity.
 You’re typically tasked with figuring things out like an engineer.
 That’s fine.
 It feels right and proceeds logically.
 But then you have to do it with molasses controls and bizarre environmental hazards, like lasers and an esoteric game over I have to assume is the character succumbing to space madness.
 The game is fine as an atmospheric light puzzler.
 It is poor as a first-person platformer.

 I’ll also complain about the artificial time limits imposed by running out of oxygen.
-What kind of astronaut goes into space without oxygen?
+What kind of astronaut goes into space without bringing oxygen?

 Remothered: Broken Porcelain